LattePandaTeam/Docs/content/1st_edition/os.md

 ### Using HDMI Display

-**Step 1**: If you are using an HDMI display, then go ahead and boot up the ubuntu operating system that has now been installed onto your LattePanda SBC via the BIOS page.
+**Step 1**: If you are using an HDMI display, then go ahead and boot up the Ubuntu operating system that has now been installed onto your LattePanda SBC via the BIOS page.

 ![BIOS2](https://www.lattepanda.com/wp-content/uploads/2020/08/ubuntu-12.jpg)